cocotb/cocotb/docs/source/scheduler.rst

         ret = (await coro)

+.. _triggers-tutorial:

 ********************
 :class:`!Trigger`\ s
 ********************

-We mentioned earlier that one of the main reasons we need coroutines is to :keyword:`!await` things that aren't other coroutines.
+We mentioned earlier that one of the main reasons we need coroutines is to :keyword:`await` things that aren't other :term:`coroutines <python:coroutine>`.
 In cocotb, that thing is :term:`triggers <trigger>`; they are another building block of cocotb's concurrency system.

 cocotb provides triggers that represent various events in the simulation, such as a signal changing value or a certain amount of time passing.